-Tyna Adebowale’s work explores issues concerning gender, sexual orientation, politics, and social media in contemporary Nigerian society.
-Raised in Edo State, Nigeria, Adebowale moved to Abuja after her education, where she practiced as a fulltime studio artist for five years.
+Raised in Edo State, Nigeria, Tyna Adebowaleʼs work explores issues concerning gender, sexual orientation, politics, and social media in contemporary Nigerian society.
+Adebowale moved to Abuja after her education, where she practiced as a full-time studio artist for five years.
 Adebowale has exhibited widely both locally and internationally.
-Recent exhibitions include Generation Y, Afro-Modernism, Abuja (2018); The Archive: Static, Embodied, Practiced, 3rd International Art Programme, Accra (2013); Plights of Women, Female Artists Association of Nigeria (FAAN) exhibition, French Cultural Centre, Abudja (2013) and The Maker: New Contemporaries, African Artists’ Foundation, Lagos (2013).
-She attended the Global Crit Clinic in Accra, Ghana, a two weeks intensive MFA programme, where she had the opportunity to focus on her art practice through various critical sessions.
-In 2018, she completed her two year her two year residency at the Rijksakademie van Beeldende Kunsten in Amsterdam.
+Recent exhibitions include, What if Women Rule The World?, Garage Rotterdam, Rotterdam (2019); Generation Y, Afro-Modernism, Abuja (2018); The Archive: Static, Embodied, Practiced, 3rd International Art Programme, Accra (2013); Plights of Women, Female Artists Association of Nigeria (FAAN) exhibition, French Cultural Centre, Abudja (2013) and The Maker: New Contemporaries, African Artists’ Foundation, Lagos (2013).
+She is the second recipient the Jacqueline Van Tongeren Fellowship For African Artists (2017-2018) and 3Package Deal (2019-2020).
+In 2018, she completed her two-year Ai.residency at the Rijksakademie van Beeldende Kunsten in Amsterdam.